-The Governance, Remuneration and Risk Management Committee comprises solely of Non-Executive Directors.
+The Governance, Remuneration and Risk Management Committee comprises solely of Non-Executive Directors and is chaired by a Non-Executive Director.
 The Committee's Terms of Reference are in line with the Nigerian Code of Corporate Governance 2018.
 Members of the Committee during the period ended 31 December, 2022 were:

-- i.
-Mr Mutiu Sunmonu, CON Chair
+- i Mr Mutiu Sunmonu, CON Chair

-- ii.
-Madam Ammuna Lawan Ali, OON
+- ii Madam Ammuna Lawan Ali, OON

-- iii.
-Mr Jaime Aguilera
+- iii Mr Jaime Aguilera

-- iv.
-Mr Michael İkpoki
+- iv Mr Michael Ikpoki

-In 2022, all the above committees discharged their roles effectively and in line with their terms of reference.
+In 2022, all the above committees discharged their roles commendably and in line with their terms of reference.